andromedia/info_projectX/doc/payment/How_to_get_freeTFT.md

 For the first time, a manual setup is needed.
 Asset code = TFT (capital letters)
 Asset issuer = the issuer of the token on the Stellar Network, this is a fixed string (always the same).
-On testnet, issuer of TFT = GA47YZA3PKFUZMPLQ3B5F2E3CJIB57TGGU7SPCQT2WAEYKN766PWIMB3 (please keep in mind that Stellar testnet is reset every quarter ) On mainnet, issuer of TFT = GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47 Stellar works with trustlines (establishment of it costs a very small amount of XLMs).
+Issuer of TFT = GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47

+Stellar works with trustlines (establishment of it costs a very small amount of XLMs).
 This trustline needs to be established as well.

 For trading you need to define both the currencies and the issuer: